grails/grails-redis/README.md

 Memoization is a write-through caching technique.
 The plugin gives a number of methods that take a key name, and a closure as parameters.
 These methods first check Redis to see if the key exists.
 If it does, it returns the value of the key and does not execute the closure.
 If it does not exist in Redis, it executes the closure and saves the result in Redis under the key.
 Subsequent calls will then be served the cached value from Redis rather than recalculating.

 This technique is very useful for caching values that are frequently requested but expensive to calculate.

+As of version 1.2 you may also use the new memoize annotations.
+See the Memization Annotation section for usage and examples.

 There are methods for the basic Redis data types:

 ### String Memoization ###